 Players can retire at age 62 and receive the maximum benefit.

-With the MLB pension, if the former player dies, his surviving spouse is still entitled to some pension benefits.
+With the MLB pension, if the former player passes away, his surviving spouse is still entitled to some pension benefits.

 In addition to the pension, eligible former baseball players can continue health insurance coverage through the league for a shared cost.